PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 > Nothing specific to IPFS here, you just have to search how to load an image from an URL in Python 🔎

+## Step 3 - NFT
+TODO: deploy contract with Starton from code, interact with it in code

 ## Step 4 - Display the number of tokens in game
+TODO: use pygame to display a screen with number of tokens earned this game + total in wallet using a get request

+## To go further

+- Dive deeper into smart contracts with Starton with [our workshop](https://github.com/PoCInnovation/Workshops/tree/master/p2p/2.Starton_Smart_Contracts) 😄